nichsedge/digital-garden/content/Read/Goodreads/The Secret History of the World.md

 ---
-title: "The Secret History of the World"
+title: The Secret History of the World
-author: "Jonathan  Black"
+author: Jonathan  Black
-date: "2020/07/03"
+date: '2020-07-03'
+tags:
+- book
 ---

 # The Secret History of the World